 Configuring Windows for SSH

 For Windows instances, Ansible connects over SSH.
-You’ll need to:
+So you’ll need to configured it, preferrably with an SSH key.

 a.
 Enable OpenSSH server and configure the firewall: